 "Ok, have it your way – let's go Zubat!"
 The Koffing said, and they slowly moved towards us, with caution.

 "Oh no…" Serge said, looking a bit worried "What if they're stronger than me?"

 "Serge, if you can't have the courage to take them on, then how are you going to have the courage to explore dangerous and unheard of lands?
-I like you, and I would want to see you doing well as an explorer – you can do this, they're probably just a couple of good who are all talk and no substance."
-I said, trying to motivate him, which seemed to work – he looked at me and nodded.
+I like you, and I would want to see you doing well as an explorer.
+You can do this, they're probably just a couple of good who are all talk and no substance."
+I said, trying to motivate him, which seemed to work.
+He looked at me and nodded.

 "Yeeaarrhhh!"
 The zubat yelled and charged towards Serge.
-Serge didn't seem like he was going to get out of the way in time, so I pushed him out of the way of Zubat's attack, and saw him crash into the wall, and ended up being completely dazed.
+Serge didn't seem like he was going to get out of the way in time, so I pushed him out of the way of Zubat's attack, and saw him crash clumsily into the wall, and ended up being completely dazed.